What Standard Home Insurance Does (and Doesn't) Cover for Sewer Lines

 Are there coverage limits on service line endorsements?

 Yes.
-Most service line endorsements have per-occurrence limits ranging from $10,000 to $25,000, with deductibles typically between $500 and $1,000.
-Some insurers cap coverage at $10,000 or $12,000, which may not be sufficient for complex repairs involving long pipe runs, deep excavation, or difficult soil conditions.
-Always review the policy limit carefully and compare it against local repair cost estimates before choosing a plan.
+Most service line endorsements have per-occurrence limits of $10,000 to $12,000, with deductibles typically set at $500.
+Acuity and Progressive commonly cap coverage around $10,000, while Liberty Mutual offers up to $12,000.
+That may not be sufficient for complex repairs involving long pipe runs, deep excavation, or difficult soil conditions, so always review the policy limit and compare it against local repair cost estimates before choosing a plan.